jimdavis1/Subtree-Analysis/README.md

 DIST = 0.00605	CLADES = 3
 DIST = 0.00989	CLADES = 2
 DIST = 0.01116	CLADES = 1

 ```
+The program works by computing the longest tip distance for each subtree.
+Then for each of the distances, it finds the largest subtrees that are less than or equal to the given tip distance.
+A file is made for each set of subtrees defined at each distance.

-The "DIST" is the incremented tree disances that were tested.
-These are the unique max branch lengths of each subtree.
-The "CLADES" are the number of clades that were found at each distance.
-A single tip may form a clade.
+In the standard error, "DIST" is each of the incremented tree disances that were tested.
+The "CLADES" are the number of subtrees that were found at each distance.
+A single tip will form its own clade when it is too distant to be part of a subtree containing other tips.
 Note that when the distance is small, there are many clades, and as distance increases, the threshold becomes more inclusive, and there are fewer clades.

-The -d flag, which is required, is a directory containing the clades defined at each distance.
+The ```-d``` flag, which is required, is the name of a directory containing the clades defined at each distance.
 It is formatted as "TipID\tCladeNumber\tDistance\n".
 So if type:

 ```cat Sal.example.dir/18.clades```